Body (2007 film): Plot

 Chon is an engineering student living in a rented house in Bangkok with his sister, Aye.
 Chon is having bad dreams, in which he is visited by a ghostly woman who appears to have been dismembered and put back together.
 He also sees a misshapen black cat and occasionally sees a fetus.
 Chon sometimes finds himself in places, such as a musical performance, and cannot remember how he got there.

 After Chon slices his finger open while cleaning some prawns for dinner (the prawns had started moving around and bleeding profusely), Chon's medical student sister Aye takes him to the hospital.

 Chon is eventually referred to a Dr. Usa for psychiatric treatment.
-It becomes apparent to Dr. Usa that there is some connection between Chon, herself and her increasingly distant husband, Dr. Sethee.
+It becomes apparent to Dr. Usa that there is some connection between Chon, herself and her increasingly distant husband, Dr. Suthee.

 In the course of Usa's investigation, she discovers there is a connection between her husband and a mysterious university lecturer, Dr. Dararai, who possesses supernatural powers of hypnosis.

 Meanwhile, Chon continues to have bad dreams, and they are becoming increasingly horrifying and real.
 He is repeatedly drawn to a spare room in his house, and when he opens the door, he sees a man chopping up a body.
 When the man turns his head to look at Chon, the man's face is Chon's.
 It turns out to be another dream and after discovering that Dararai has gone missing he realises that Dararai is dead and communicating with him, Dararai asks him to find her.

 A teaching assistant whom Usa questioned about Dararai ends up being killed in a gruesome accident involving barbed wire around a university museum exhibit.
 A young doctor also meets his end in a vat of acid after talking to Chon about Dararai.

 Chon comes to the conclusion that whoever tells of Dararai's disappearance is killed and tries to stop the killings, but is always too late.

-Back at their rented house Chon is being tormented by Dararai again who constantly says "find me" and now discovers a secret room in the house (the one in his dreams) which he suspected earlier behind a cupboard and discovers burnt photos of Dararai and Sethee in what seems to be an intimate relationship.
-It now emerges that Sethee had an affair with Dararai and that Dararai took photos of themselves in bed with each other.
-Dararai wanted to blackmail Sethee with the photos or tell Usa and as a result Sethee met up with Dararai, drugged her drink, injected her with a paralysing liquid and chopped her to pieces (in the hidden room that Chon finds).
+Back at their rented house Chon is being tormented by Dararai again who constantly says "find me" and now discovers a secret room in the house (the one in his dreams) which he suspected earlier behind a cupboard and discovers burnt photos of Dararai and Suthee in what seems to be an intimate relationship.
+It now emerges that Suthee had an affair with Dararai and that Dararai took photos of themselves in bed with each other.
+Dararai wanted to blackmail Suthee with the photos or tell Usa and as a result Suthee met up with Dararai, drugged her drink, injected her with a paralysing liquid and chopped her to pieces (in the hidden room that Chon finds).